Originally from Denver, Colorado, having graduated with a Bachelor

 after realizing computer science wasn't my thing.
 Well, really it goes back

 to getting the tip of my thumb cut off on a fishing boat in Alaska.

 That’s a whole other story I probably shouldn’t

 go into on a professional website.
 Suffice it to say, I studied Film

 and German in college and after attending the Goethe Institut to pick-up

 my last credits to graduate, I ended up sticking around after falling in

 The plan was to shoot a filmed Adaptation of the Chekov play "The Seagull" at a former Stasi bungalow resort in Neubrandenburg.
 With my Mac laptop and Final Cut Pro in tow, I spent the next 6 months sleeping on the couches of actors, and working together with Austrian director, Gilbert Beronneau to complete the film.
 The following year, I was back, and this time for good.
-The Berlin/Brandenburg Mediaboard funded the next film,"Lunik" about an ensemble of Utopists squatting in a former hotel in Eisenhüttenstadt.
-So, with these first two projects, I managed to get a foothold here as an Editor.
-The following decade, I would hone my skills an editor, cutting several Feature Films, and working as an assistant editor working for such Babelsberg productions as "The Reader" in 2008, "Pandorum" in 2009, "Hanna" in 2010, and most recently, "Renegades" in 2016.
+The Berlin/Brandenburg Mediaboard funded the next film,"Lunik" about an ensemble of utopian squatters in a former hotel in Eisenhüttenstadt.
+So, with these first two projects, I managed to get a foothold here.
+The following decade, I would hone my skills as an editor, cutting several feature films, and working as an assistant editor on such Babelsberg productions as "The Reader" in 2008, "Pandorum" in 2009, "Hanna" in 2010, and most recently, "Renegades" in 2016.